Hameedullah-Asadi3300/C-Sharp-Project-1/README.md

 ## Third Program-Math Operations
 This projects consists of all math operations in C#, explicit and implicit math casts/conversion and math with strings.

+## Fourth program-MathAndComparisonOperators
+This little project contains the basic comparison operators used in C# programming language.
+Comparison operators are very useful when dealing with user's output.